Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/docs/gui.md

   - liquidation groups splits (only for PFI01, i.e. Fixed Income and IRS)
   - margin components (market risk and the add-ons)

-Position table shows:
+ETD Position table shows (if ETD portfolio was uploaded):

 - "Initial margin", an approximation of contribution of given position by "component VaR" method
     - note that this is only an indication, given the nature of portfolio margining there is no such thing as the exact contribution of a single position to the margin
 - "Premium margin" for options (except future-style options)
 - Drilldown icon to display distribution between liquidation group splits (interesting only for Fixed Income derivatives)

+OTC Trade table shows (if OTC portfolio was uploaded):

+- "PV" as present value
+- "DV01" as the DV01 sensitivity
+- "CompVaR", an approximation of contribution of given trade to Initial Margin by "component VaR" method (only an indication, see disclaimer above)

 ## Enter ETD Portfolio